therewasaguy/lens-data-join/README.md

 # lens-data-join

+A data component for joining two columns together to create a new column.

-See the [component page](http://nishacodes.github.io/lens-data-join) for more information.
+See the [component page](http://lenses.github.io/lens-data-join) for more information.